 How do you find film buyers ready to make a deal?
 That is the question.
-And if you’re like most film producers, you’ve spent the last few months focused on making your film.
-And now that you finally finished your movie, you want to sell to the highest bidder.
+And if you’re like most film producers, you’ve focused the last few months on making your film.
+And now that you finally finished your movie, you want to sell it to the highest bidder.
 Except you have no idea what to do next.

 Film Buyer Relationships

-Established sales agents and distributors have strong personal relationships with film buyers from around the world.
+Established sales agents and distributors have strong personal relationships with film buyers worldwide.
 They know who buys what.
 And they know how to close deals smoothly.
-Since you don’t yet have a track record, you’ll need to be extra prepared if you plan to approach film buyers directly.
+Since you don’t yet have a track record, you’ll need to be extra prepared to approach film buyers directly.

 The best way to meet sales agents and distributors is by attending popular film markets.
 These markets include the American Film Market, Cannes, Toronto, and Berlin.
-By attending these film markets, you will have the opportunity to meet people who can help you negotiate a great deal on your film.
+By following these film markets, you can meet people who can help you negotiate a great deal on your film.

 Popular Film Markets

 The American Film Market takes place in November in Santa Monica.
-If you’re attending, make sure to be there for the first few days because that’s when most of the buyers are in town.
+If you’re attending, be there for the first few days because that’s when most of the buyers are in town.
 AFM also offers a great place to meet other film producers, financiers, and film industry heavyweights.

 The Marché du Film takes as part of Cannes every May.
-Unlike the American Film Market, many of the attendees are film festival programmers and film buyers.
+Unlike the American Film Market, many attendees are film festival programmers and buyers.
 There are also a lot of celebrities and famous film directors that walk the red carpet.
-The Marché du Film also runs Cinando, which is an awesome database of film buyers and other industry professionals.
+The Marché du Film also runs Cinando, a fantastic database of film buyers and other industry professionals.

 The Toronto International Film Festival is one of the largest film festivals in the world.
 It happens every September.
-And unlike Cannes, most of the attendees are film fans and general moviegoers.
-However, there are still plenty of film industry professionals that come to Toronto do make deals.
+And unlike Cannes, most attendees are film fans and general moviegoers.
+However, plenty of film industry professionals still come to Toronto to make deals.

-Berlinale, also know as the Berlin International Film Festival, happens in conjunction with The European Film Market every February.
-Is one of the most important markets for European films.
-If you’re looking to sell your movie in Europe, Berlin is an incredible experience.
+Berlinale, also known as the Berlin International Film Festival, happens with The European Film Market every February.
+It is one of the most important markets for European films.
+If you want to sell your movie in Europe, Berlin is an incredible experience.

 Film Buyer Deals

 Assuming everything looks good, you will no longer attend the market “hoping” to meet film buyers.
-You’ll attend the market with the professional credibility that comes with representation.
-As long as you are easy to work with and professional, you will begin to build your own long-term personal relationships.
+You go to the market with the professional credibility that comes with representation.
+As long as you are easy to work with and professional, you will begin to build long-term personal relationships.
 Check out my film distribution course if you’d like to discover additional strategies.